Dan Smith (footballer, born 1999): Dulwich Hamlet

 On 8 July 2022, Smith joined National League South side Dulwich Hamlet., where he had a string of injuries and an operation over the course of the season.

 Bognor Regis Town

 In June 2023, Smith re-joined Bognor Regis.

 Folkestone Invicta

-On 5 June 2024, Smith joined Isthmian Premier Division side Folkestone Invicta and enamoured himself to the Invicta faithful by scoring twice in a 3-2 away victory over bitter rivals, Dover Athletic.
+On 5 June 2024, Smith joined Isthmian Premier Division side Folkestone Invicta and enamoured himself to the Invicta faithful by scoring twice in a 3–2 away victory over bitter rivals, Dover Athletic.

 Dartford

 On 6 June 2025, Smith joined Isthmian Premier Division side Dartford.

+On 16 May 2026, it was confirmed that Smith would stay at Dartford for the 2026–27 season.